 From 1 April 2017, the UK corporate tax rate was reduced from 20% to 19%.
-The government announced, in the 2020 Budget, that the Corporation Tax main rate (for all profits except ring fence profits) for the years starting 1 April 2020 and 2021 would remain at 19%.
+At Budget 2020, the government announced that the Corporation Tax main rate (for all profits except ring fence profits) for the years starting 1 April 2020 and 2021 would remain at 19%.
 Accordingly, this rate has been reflected in the calculation of the deferred tax asset.
 A deferred tax asset has been recognised in full on trading losses and other timing differences on the basis that the Company is forecasting sufficient taxable profits against which the asset can be utilised.